otothea/node-twitchcmd/README.md

 - **args** {string[]} - Array of arguments from the chat command
 - **mod** {boolean} - Whether or not the sender is a moderator

-This command map will respond to the command `!giphy` with an image url matching the input args using [request](https://github.com/request/request):
+This command map will respond to the command `!giphy` with an image that matches the input args using [request](https://github.com/request/request):

 ```
 commands: {